-The pros: you will be able to stay in your desired destination (Japan, in this case) for as long as your visa and your host allow you to.
+Be aware that for most work exchange programs you will most likely have to share a room and bathroom with other volunteers.
+However, you will be able to stay in your desired destination (Japan, in this case) for as long as your visa and your host allow you to.

 House Sitting and House Swap

 If you have your own house, you might want to try house swapping instead.
 In this case, you will allow a tourist to stay at your place while you stay at theirs.
 Specific terms and duration of the stay will be discussed between both parties.
-Home Exchange, Love Home Swap and Guardian Home Exchange are some of the websites which offer this service, some of which, from time to time, include ads from Japan.
+Home Exchange, Love Home Swap and Guardian Home Exchange are some of the websites which offer this service, some of which, include ads from Japan.

-Staying for Free with a Local!
+Stay for Free with a Local!